 Bean-To-Bar : means that our studio makes their chocolate directly from Cacao Beans.

-Our name, JACOBEAN, has an interesting history.
-It represents the era between 1603-1625.
-During this time in England, Shakespeare was a dominant figure and wrote his greatest tragedies (Tempest, King Lear and Macbeth) , the Globe Theater was a hub of activity for showcasing these plays, poetry and the arts were in full bloom: connecting the time periods fore and aft.
-The renaissance classical style of architecture was also realized in England during this time.
-Wooden furniture was bold.. yet articulate.
+During the JACOBEAN period, Shakespeare was a dominant figure and wrote his greatest tragedies (Tempest, King Lear and Macbeth) , the Globe Theater was a hub of activity for showcasing these plays, poetry and the arts were in full bloom and going through a renaissance.
+And I love Shakespeare.

-During the JACOBEAN era, John Mason detailed a Map of Newfoundland around 1617.
+And finally, during the JACOBEAN era, John Mason detailed a Map of Newfoundland around 1617.
 He was an explorer and cartographer..
 One of the interesting aspects of this map is that it is upside down...
-That certainly caught our eye....
+That certainly caught my eye....

-Given the connection of the JACOBEAN era to Newfoundland, the ultra cool map, that fact that England and Europe in general was experiencing an arts Renaissance and the chocolate industry is currently going through its own Renaissance, it was clear what our name was going to be... and the iconic John Mason map became our emblem.
+Given the connection of the JACOBEAN period woodworking, the ultra cool map, that fact that Europe in general was experiencing an arts Renaissance and the chocolate industry is currently going through its own Renaissance, it was clear what our name was going to be... and the iconic John Mason map became our emblem.

 One last note, it's "JAH-KOHBE-ANN"